floydhub/floyd-docs/docs/guides/run_a_job.md

 #### `--mode serve`

-This mode is for serving your deep learning models as an API endpoint.
-To use serve mode, you'll need to make sure your project's code meets a few
+This mode is for serving your machine learning models through API endpoints.
-requirements:

-- Contains a file called `app.py` that contains a Flask application that will listen on port 5000.
-- Contains a `floyd_requirements.txt` file that contains the line `flask`, which declares it as a dependency.

-!!! warning
-    This mode is currently in preview, and is not appropriate for production use.
+See [serving document](../guides/serving) for more information.

 ### Environment